 Logan is a serial entrepreneur, having started his first company; GoDigital Media Group, while attending Loyola Marymount University.
 Of the six entertainment companies that Mulvey has started during his career, five are still in business today.
 In 2012, Logan was named to The Hollywood Reporter’s Next Generation List which names the top 35 executives under 35.
 Prior to starting GoDigital, Mulvey produced music videos for top artists including Master P, Switchfoot, Death Cab For Cutie, and Lil Romeo.

-AND 30 MORE COLLEGIATE AND PRO ATHLETES, PhDs, PSYCHOLOGISTS, DATA SCIENTISTS, HOLLYWOOD STORYTELLERS AND PRODUCTION EXPERTS.
+AND 30 MORE FORMER PRO ATHLETES, PhDs, PSYCHOLOGISTS, DATA SCIENTISTS, HOLLYWOOD STORYTELLERS AND VIRTUAL REALITY EXPERTS.

 SOME OF OUR ADVISORS